mrlizhaozhi/customer-retention-hypothesis-testing-modelling/README.md

 The [Waze](https://www.waze.com/) navigation app is a popular mobile application that helps users navigate their way around cities.
 The company has been experiencing a decline in customer retention and wants to understand why this is happening so they can take actionable steps to improve it.

 This project is a hypothetical case study that leverages real-world data from Waze to test hypotheses and build machine learning models to predict customer retention.

+## Components

+-  `Plan, Analyze, Construct, Execute`: The `Plan-Analyze-Construct-Execute-PACE.pdf` document leverages the PACE workflow at Google to structure the analytics project.

+**Plan** is where the project is scoped and the goals are defined. **Analyze** is where the data is explored, cleaned, and prepared for analysis. **Construct** is where the hypothesis testing and machine learning models are built. **Execute** is where the results are communicated to stakeholders through dashboards or reports.

+- `Activity_Course 2 Waze project lab.ipynb`: This notebook contains Python code for exploring the dataset.

+## Keywords

+Hypothesis Testing, Machine Learning, Customer Retention, Product Management, Python, Business Analytics, Dashboards